brettz9/atyourcommand/README.md

-1. Add interfaces to the likes of Firefox's **SQLite** database (including for access to its localStorage contents) or to **FileWriter/FileSystem** and **cached files** (e.g., when right-clicking on a document, getting its HTML cache or resource file cache files, or its localStorage, etc. so no data is inaccessible) and **HTTPQuery/PATCH** requests against local as well as remote data for a potentially friendly and uniform approach (which could subsume the local SQLite API as well)
+1. Add interfaces to the likes of Firefox's **SQLite** database (including for access to its localStorage contents) or to **FileWriter/FileSystem** and **cached files** (e.g., when right-clicking on a document, getting its HTML cache or resource file cache files, or its localStorage, cookies, etc. so no data is inaccessible) and **HTTPQuery/PATCH** requests against local as well as remote data for a potentially friendly and uniform approach (which could subsume the local SQLite API as well).
+Also add context menu to Inspector to allow HTML snippets to be shuffled off (as with right-clicking content in the browser window itself).
 1. AtYourCommand to include **HTTPQuery** (partial) retrieval of remote content (though delegate partial saving back to webappfind?)
 1. Conditional operator for **PUT, HTTPQuery support detection**;